cdk-patterns/serverless/the-media-live-stream/typescript/README.md

 ## Stacks

-This stack uses assets so you must run `cdk bootstrap account/region` before run the other commands.
+This pattern uses assets, so you must run `cdk bootstrap account/region` before run the other commands.

 Due to this CDK Pattern deploy a website with output values, it was split in 2 stacks.
 This does not affect the deployment command however and you can still just do: